Can I get a laser skin treatment during pregnancy?

 Laser skin treatments use concentrated light to break down molecular bonds of targeted skin cells.
 Targeted skin cells can be those that are discolored or scarred.
 Wrinkles and fine lines are also skin conditions that can be addressed with laser skin treatments.
-While laser skin treatments are not thought to effect the fetus, skin-numbing solutions used to reduce pain associated with the procedure can leech into the bloodstream and negatively effect the growing.
+While laser skin treatments are not thought to affect the fetus, skin-numbing solutions used to reduce pain associated with the procedure can leech into the bloodstream and negatively affect the growth.
 Such solutions are thus are not to be used during pregnancy.

 Laser skin treatment results are based on ideal circumstances often skewed by pregnancy.
 The treatment results do not take into effect the edema and stretching of the skin associated with pregnancy.
 While the effect of the laser skin treatment may appear successful while pregnant, once the baby is born and skin returns to normal, the effect may not be so pleasing.